Are Lemon Canary’s Natural Candles Triple Scented?

 For this reason many people in the candle making business will call a candle ‘triple scented’, if it contains the maximum amount of fragrance oil that can be added.

 Are there chemicals you can add to the wax so it holds more fragrance oil?

-Lemon Canary produces candles of the highest quality.
+Lemon Canary produces candles of the highest quality and purity.
 Staying as natural and sustainable as we possibly can is at the core of our personal values.
-That’s why we use natural soy wax and use no chemical additives.
+That’s why we use our very own natural wax blend and use no chemical additives.
 There is some crazy stuff in some candles and people buying them are rarely aware of these nasties because they’re not on the label.
 One of these nasties is a synthetic chemical additive used to help ‘triple scent’.
 This additive does a few things but most of all it allows the wax to hold a little more fragrance oil, so that around 9-12% fragrance oil can be comfortably used.
 The chemical additive increases the saturation point of the wax but it also burns off into the air.
 That means that when you use and burn these candles you are inhaling that chemical additive and more fragrance oil than the wax can naturally hold.
 If your candles are made from some paraffin waxes from China you could be unwittingly releasing a chemical cocktail into the air.
 While we do not use paraffin waxes, we don’t say they are all as bad as each other.
 Some of the paraffin waxes from China can be terrible and some from Canada are nowhere near as bad but they are all made from petroleum by-products which is why we steer clear.

 There is another reason why some manufacturers call their candles ‘triple scented’…